lpiao13/test_app_7/README.md

 # README
-1. Complete Ruby On Rails For Developers
+1. First Test repo on the Complete Ruby On Rails Developer course

 This README would normally document whatever steps are necessary to get the application up and running.